bomonike/bomonike.github.io/anthropic-claude.md

 Exam Domains from <a target="_blank" href="https://everpath-course-content.s3-accelerate.amazonaws.com/instructor%2F8lsy243ftffjjy1cx9lm3o2bw%2Fpublic%2F1773274827%2FClaude+Certified+Architect+%E2%80%93+Foundations+Certification+Exam+Guide.pdf">Anthropic's Exam Guide.pdf</a>:

 1. 27% Agentic Architecture & Orchestration - how agents loop, coordinate with subagents, and enforce rules with hooks vs prompts. <a target="_blank" href="https://github.com/bomonike/claude-templates/blob/main/cca-domain-notes/cca-domain1-starter.md">STARTER</a>
    * The Agentic Loop
    * Hub-and-Spoke Architecture
    * Prompts vs. Hooks
    * Anti-patterns: natural language parsing to determine loop termination; arbitrary iteration caps as the primary stopping mechanism; checking for assistant text as a completion indicator.
+   1. How to design multi-agent systems?
+   2. How coordinator delegates to sub-agents?
+   3. What happens when a sub-agent fails?
+   4. How to avoid anti-patterns that blow up in production?

 2. 18% Tool Design & MCP Integration - how Claude connects to external systems and how tool descriptions determine routing.
-   * Tool Descriptions
    * MCP Scoping
    * Tool overload
+   1. Standard to connect AI systems to external tools and data sources?
+   1. How to write Tool Descriptions that don't confuse the model
+   1. How to configure MCP servers correctly.
+   1. How to return structured errors that a coordinate can use to recover?

 3. 20% Claude Code Configuration & Workflows - skills, commands, plan mode, and CI/CD.
    * Configuration Hierarchy
    * When to Use What
    * CI/CD Integration
+   1. How CLAUDE.md files work at different levels - user, project, and profile?
+   1. How to run Claude code in CI/CD pipelines without it hanging?
+   1.

 4. 20% Prompt Engineering & Structured Output - structured output with JSON schemas, and validation loops.
    * Few-Shot Advantage
    * Guaranteed structured output with JSON schemas
    * Validation Loop

 5. 15% Context Management & Reliability
    * Context Window Problem ('lost in the middle' effect)
    * When to Escalate (escalation patterns)